libialany/libialany.gihub.io/_posts/2023-10-08-music-locally.markdown

 ---

 ### Description
-In today's digital age, music is more accessible than ever before.
+<p style="font-size: 15px;">In today's digital age, music is more accessible than ever before.
 With streaming services and online music platforms dominating the industry, we often rely on third-party providers to enjoy our favorite tunes.
 But what if I told you there's a way to take full control of your music library and listening experience?
-Enter self-hosted music players – the ultimate solution for music enthusiasts who crave independence and customization.
+Enter self-hosted music players – the ultimate solution for music enthusiasts who crave independence and customization.</p>

 ### Requirements
 - Docker